Heading to the Edinburgh Fringe this year? Read on!

 1 Forth Street, Edinburgh (0131 557 9346, www.leroifou.com)

-Not for nothing does this Royal Mile bistro continue to be popular with critics and visitors.
+Not for nothing does this Royal Mile bistro continue to be deemed one of the best restaurants in Edinburgh by critics and visitors alike.
 Since it opened in 2007, it’s won a raft of awards – not least Food & Travel magazine’s best UK restaurant outside London, as well as The Sunday Times’ top 100 UK restaurants.
 The philosophy of co-owner and head chef Paul Wedgwood has always been to create the perfect atmosphere, coupled with great food and service.
 Not many places succeed in this aim, or even get close, but Wedgwood hits the bullseye.

 Royal Mile, 267 Canongate, Edinburgh, EH8 8BQ (0131 558 8737, www.wedgwoodtherestaurant.co.uk)